-The licence that we give you is:
+The license we give you is:

-- worldwide, which means that it's valid anywhere in the world - non-exclusive, which means that we can licence the software to others - · royalty-free, which means that there are no monetary fees for this licence - personal, which means that it doesn't extend to anyone else - non-assignable, which means that you're not allowed to assign the licence to anyone else
+- worldwide, which means it's valid anywhere in the world - · non-exclusive, which means that we can license the software to others - · royalty-free, which means there are no monetary fees for this license - personal, which means it doesn't extend to anyone else - non-assignable, which means you're not allowed to assign the license to anyone else

-Some of our services include software that's offered under open-source licence terms that we make available to you.
-Sometimes there are provisions in the open-source licence that explicitly override parts of these terms, so please make sure that you read those licences.
+Some of our services include software that's offered under open source license terms that we make available to you.
+Sometimes there are provisions in the open source license that explicitly override parts of these terms, so please be sure to read those licenses.

-You may not copy, modify, distribute, sell or lease any part of our services or software.
+You may not copy, modify, distribute, sell, or lease any part of our services or software.